-Albuquerque formed, but Portland proud, The Shins settled into our city in the beginning of the 21st century, recording their best record in front man James Mercer’s basement, located in Southeast Portland.
+Albuquerque formed, but Portland proud, The Shins settled into our city in the beginning of the 21st century, recording their best record in frontman James Mercer’s basement, located in Southeast Portland.
 Coincidentally, it’s also the house where the late Elliott Smith recorded his first several offerings.

 Clearly, there’s something in the water pipes at the property.

 The home studio served as the location for the rest of The Shins albums.
-The band is now on a tour across the country and have released five records to date, with a rumored sixth on the way sometime this fall.
+The band is now on a tour across the country and has released five records to date, with a rumored sixth on the way sometime this fall.

 Modest Mouse — We Were Dead Before The Ship Even Sank (2007)

 Recorded between Mississippi and Portland, the album We Were Dead Before The Ship Even Sank is one of the only homegrown records to hit No. 1 on the Billboard chart.
 Thank former The Smiths guitarist Johnny Marr.
 The Brit was itching to join another band and struck gold (record, that is) jamming with the indie rock band.
-To date, it’s the only release in the bands discography with Marr as a full-time guitarist.
+To date, it’s the only release in the band’s discography with Marr as a full-time guitarist.

-Recorded at Audible Alchemy, Modest Mouse committed to nautical sounds, incorporating instruments of every shape and size, from accordions to a brass section.
+Recorded at Audible Alchemy, Modest Mouse is committed to nautical sounds, incorporating instruments of every shape and size, from accordions to a brass section.